MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.Stylesheet.md

 The following Microsoft Visual Basic for Applications (VBA) macro shows how to use the  **Stylesheet** property to assign the "Steel" stylesheet (supplied by Visio) to the webpage you are creating.

-Before running this macro, replace  _path\filename.htm_ with a valid target path on your computer and the file name that you want to assign to your Web page.
+Before running this macro, replace  _path\filename.htm_ with a valid target path on your computer and the file name that you want to assign to your webpage.
 Also, replace _your_Visio_path_ and _your_language_ID_ with the path to Visio stylesheets on your computer, for example:

 C:\Program Files\Microsoft Office\Visio14\1033...